BraneShop/BraneShop.github.io/src/posts/2020-Workshops-Fires-New-Computer.md

 news over on [The Guardian](https://www.theguardian.com/australia-news/live/2020/jan/08/nsw-fires-live-updates-victoria-bushfires-south-australia-fire-sa-australian-bushfire-near-me-rfs-cfa-latest-news-wednesday).

-**As a result, we've decided to donate 50% of our profits** (i.e. just less the venue costs and teaching time), from our two workshops in Feb.
+**As a result, we've decided to donate 50% of our profits** (i.e. just less
+    the venue costs and teaching time), from our two workshops in Feb and March.
 Hopefully this will be a few thousand dollars.

 If you want to do more, my friend Milly noted in a nice [thread](https://twitter.com/meelijane/status/1213251935035260928) you can